openstack/keystone-specs/specs/keystone/ocata/pci-dss-password-requirements-api.rst

 Part of the PCI-DSS work included enforcing password strength requirements.
-These requirements are kept within keystone, but they should be discoverable so other services can advertize and leverage them.
+These requirements are kept within keystone, but they should be discoverable so other services can advertise and leverage them.

 Problem Description